 - Verify that the infile and subpixfile exist.
 If they do not, then exit with an error message. - If clobber = no, then verify that the outfile does not exist.
 If it does, then exit with an error message. - If pix_adj = edser, then verify that DATAMODE = FAINT, FAINT_BIAS, GRADED, or VFAINT.
 If it does not (e.g. if DATAMODE = CC_FAINT or CC_GRADED), then exit with an error message.
-Other modes? - If pix_adj = edser, then verify that stop = det, tan, or sky.
+Other modes? - If pix_adj = centroid, then verify that DATAMODE = FAINT, FAINT_BIAS, or VFAINT.
+If it does not (e.g. if DATAMODE = CC_FAINT, CC_GRADED or GRADED), then exit with an error message.
+Other modes? - If pix_adj = edser or centroid, then verify that stop = det, tan, or sky.
 If it does not, then exit with an error message.

-If pix_adj = none, then do not use either the sub-pixel event-positioning algorithm or the pixel randomization algorithm.
+If pix_adj = none, then do not use a sub-pixel event-positioning algorithm or the pixel randomization algorithm.

-If pix_adj = randomize, then apply the pixel randomization algorithm, where the range of the uniform random deviate is specified by the parameter rand_pix_size.
-Do not use the sub-pixel algorithm.
+If $pix_adj = randomize$, then apply the pixel randomization algorithm, where the range of the uniform random deviate is greater than or equal to -0.5 and less than +0.5 adu.1 Do not use a sub-pixel algorithm.